matheus-ft/nvim/README.md

       require('matheus.<file>')
       ```

-  - `init.lua` calls packer to be setup and also handles plugin-agnostic settings

   - `plugin` contains only the `packer_compiled.lua` file, which is automatically generated after a new `:PackerCompile`

-For other system config files, check out my [dotfiles](https://github.com/matheus-ft/.dotfiles).
+For other system config files, check out my [dots](https://github.com/matheus-ft/.dotfiles).